 Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Playa del Carmen does not have a metro or tram system.
 The main form of public transportation within the city and for connecting to nearby towns is the Colectivo system.
-These are white passenger vans (typically 12-15 seaters) that operate on fixed routes, similar to shared taxis or minibuses.
+These are white passenger vans (typically 12-15 seaters) that operate on fixed routes, similar to pool taxis or minibuses.
 Colectivos are a very cost-effective and frequent way to travel short to medium distances.
 They run along designated main roads and pick up/drop off passengers anywhere along their route.
 You simply flag them down from the side of the road, or go to their designated stops.
 Formal, widely published route maps for Colectivos are not common.
-Their routes are well-known locally and operate along the main highways.
-Fares are paid in cash (Mexican Pesos) directly to the driver upon exiting the Colectivo.
+Their routes are well-known locally and operate alongside the primary highways.
+Fares are paid in cash (Pesos) directly to the driver upon exiting the Colectivo.
 Fares are fixed based on distance.
-Colectivos generally operate from early morning (around 5:00 AM) until late evening (around 10:00 PM-11:00 PM).
-Their frequency is very high, especially during daylight hours; vans depart every few minutes once they are full.
+Colectivos generally operate from early morning (approximately FIVE:00 AM) until late evening (about 10:00 PM-11:00 PM).
+Their the frequency of very high, especially during daylight hours; vans depart every few minutes once they are full.
 You rarely wait long for a Colectivo on the main routes.

-Main Colectivo Hubs: The main hubs for Colectivos are concentrated on Calle 2 Nte (for departures both north and south) and Calle 1 Sur (for arrivals from the south) in the downtown area of Playa del Carmen.
+Main Colectivo Hubs: The major centers for Colectivos are concentrated on Calle 2 Nte (for departures both north and south) and Calle 1 Sur (upon arrival from the south) in the downtown area of Playa.
 You will see many vans lined up, and drivers often call out destinations.
 To catch a Colectivo, stand by the roadside along their known routes and wave your hand.
 When you get in, tell the driver your destination.
 They will typically drop you off on the side of the highway near your requested stop.
-When you wish to get off, say "Bajo" (BAH-hoh, meaning "I get off") or "Aquí, por favor" (ah-KEE por fah-VOR, meaning "Here, please").
-Colectivos are not wheelchair accessible.
-General accessibility for public transport in Playa del Carmen is limited.
+Once you wish to get off, say "Bajo" (BAH-hoh, meaning "I get off") or "Aquí, please" (ah-KEE por fah-VOR, meaning "Here, please").
+Colectivos lack wheelchair accessibility.
+How accessible things are in general for public transport in Playa is limited.
 Sidewalks can be uneven.

-Flag down from roadside or go to designated stops.
+Flag down from roadside or visit designated stops.

 Pay cash upon exiting, fixed by distance.
 Have exact change.